Last Updated on

-Do you deal with dry skin?
-This DIY Frankincense Whipped Face Cream is so nourishing!
-And the essential oils have great qualities for aging skin as well.
+Do you deal with dry or sensitive skin?
+This all natural DIY Frankincense Whipped Face Cream is so nourishing and it has great anti-aging skin qualities.

 Dry skin is a fact of life when you live in the mountains, which are actually part of a high desert.
 I learned very quickly when we moved up here that my skin would need a lot of extra love and attention.

 I definitely have my favorite natural skincare brands I purchase.
 However, if you’ve poked around Happy Mothering at all, you’ll see that I also love making homemade beauty products.

 This DIY Frankincense Whipped Face Cream is definitely one of the more complex recipes I’ve made.
 That’s because when you make a whipped cream in a blender, it works best if you have a higher volume of ingredients.

 Since this is a smaller batch, it can be a bit finicky if the pitcher of your blender is large.
 You can double the batch if that’s the case, but you’ll end up with a boatload of face cream!